mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 Since soybeans, soybean oil, and soybean meal all have actively traded futures contracts, the oil proccessing GPM calculated with futures prices is widely followed, along with the local crush spread oil processers would earn in their local cash markets.
 When the Crush Spread is calculated with futures prices instead of spot prices it is sometimes called the 'Board Crush' short-hand for the 'Board of Trade' Crush.
 Speculators trade this spread by selling (buying) oil and meal and buying (selling) soybeans.
 Oil processers use the Board Crush to hedge their positions in the cash markets for oil, meal, and soybeans and to 'lock in' processing margins.

+Since in the cash market a soybean crusher buys soybeans and sells meal and oil, to hedge they will buy soybeans and sell meal and oil.

+Notice that this futures spread will make money crushers are losing money in the cash market (as is the design of the hedge), in that the spread makes money if the cost of the business (buying soybeans) becomes higher - relatively speaking - and the revenaue of the business (selling meal and oil) becomes smaller - relatively speaking.

+Now to get the spread right, you need to buy soybeans and sell oil and meal in the correct proportions to mimic the business of crushing soybeans.
+Recall, 1 bushel of soybeans equals 11 lbs of oil and 44 lbs of meal.
+There are two versions of the spread that are fairly widely followed, the 1-1-1 spread and the 9-11-10 spread.
+The 1-1-1 spread is not as accurate in getting the proportions right, but it is easier to remember and implement as a trade.
+It would be cheaper to implement with brokers who charge commission per contract.

 ### The 1-1-1 Spread

-One version of the board spread is called the 1-1-1 spread and it requires placing the following trades:
+The 1-1-1 spread and it requires placing the following trades:

 - Buy 1 contract soybean oil
 - Buy 1 contract soybean meal
 - Sell 1 contract soybeans

 This position makes money when the spread widens, or oil and meal go up while soybeans goes down.
 This is called buying the spread.
-So, to speculate that the soybean crushing industry will become more profitable, these are the trades that will profit if this comes to fruition.
+These trades will profit if soybean crushers profit goes up.
+Note this is the opposite of what soybean crushers will use to hedge.

 Another version is to sell the spread.